 Medical Laboratory Science Degree Program

-Acquire the Skills to Evaluate Diseases With a Bachelor’s Degree in Medical Laboratory Science
+Acquire the Skills to Evaluate Diseases

-If you enjoy studying the biological, chemical and physical sciences, and find personal satisfaction in applying scientific methods in the evaluation of disease, a BS in Medical Laboratory Science degree may be right for you.
-Offered by the College of Natural Sciences at GCU, this journey in the field of medical laboratory science can provide you with the knowledge necessary to potentially serve as a vital healthcare detective, contributing to healthcare and making a meaningful impact on patient care.
+If you enjoy studying the biological, chemical and physical sciences, and find personal satisfaction in applying scientific methods in the evaluation of disease, this degree may be right for you.
+Offered by the College of Natural Sciences at GCU, this journey in the field of medical laboratory science can provide you with the knowledge necessary to potentially serve as an essential healthcare detective, contributing to healthcare and making a meaningful impact on patient care.

 Medical lab scientists (also called clinical laboratory scientists or medical technologists) are typically drawn to the testing and studying of biological, chemical and physical sciences in efforts to assist in the treatment of diseases.
-By the end of the MLS program, GCU faculty will have taught you the essential sciences to effectively perform your job duties.
+By the end of the program, GCU faculty will have taught you the essential sciences to effectively perform your job duties.

 For some patients, an accurate and timely diagnosis and treatment plan can mean the difference between life and death.
 Therefore, a strong foundation in clinical laboratory testing is critical for medical laboratory scientists to excel in their profession and contribute to patients’ well-being.